ItsNickBarry/hardhat-spdx-license-identifier/README.md

 ```

 Files which do not contain a license identifier will be prepended with one.
 Files with a license identifier which does not match that which is specified in `package.json` may be updated, depending on configuration.

+### TypeScript Support

+For TypeScript compatibility, add `'node_modules/buidler-spdx-license-identifier/type-extensions.d.ts'` to the `files` array in `tsconfig.json`.